Never Miss a Chance to Do the Most Good

 Emergency Social Services

 The Salvation Army is one of the largest Social Service Providers in the world.
-Our Emergency Social Services program is one of the longest standing, dating back to our founder, William Booth.
+Our Emergency Social Services program is one of the longest-standing, dating back to our founder, William Booth.
 The program has been in operation here in Springfield since 1890.
-Locally, residents receive a variety of assistance such as food pantry, transportation, prescription assistance, rental assistance, clothing vouchers, disaster, back to school and Christmas assistance.
-In addition, we administer our Pathway of Hope program, where we provide long-term case management to assist those who are ready break the cycle of poverty.
-For those who chose to engage this program they will receive support and guidance beyond the initial immediate needs of their situation.
+Locally, residents receive various assistance such as food pantry, diapers, hygiene kits, prescription assistance, rental assistance, clothing vouchers, and Christmas assistance.
+In addition, we administer our Pathway of Hope program, where we provide long-term case management to assist those who are ready to break the cycle of poverty.
+Those who choose to engage in this program will receive support and guidance beyond the initial immediate needs of their situation.

 Locally, we serve Greene and Christian Counties